Why Do We Use Defensive Behavior? Learning To Communicate Well

 Practice finding a synonym of the day to replace some words you commonly use

-Get creative with the arts, writing, writing, writing and writing some more forces you to look for new words to get your point across
+Getting creative with the arts, writing, writing, writing, and writing some more forces you to look for new words to get your point across

 How can I learn new words?

-If you’re really interested in improving creative arts, writing, writing, writing can help you.
-You can find tools, writing prompts, Grammar 101, writing workshops and other classes that can help you.
-The more you’re able to learn, you can avoid mixed-up meanings, word errors, and mistaken pronunciation.
-This can help you in life and studies including English, science, technology, literature and more.
+If you’re interested in improving creative arts, writing, writing, writing can help you.
+You can find tools, writing prompts, Grammar 101, writing workshops, and other classes that can help you.
+The more you’re able to learn, the more you can avoid mixed-up meanings, word errors, and mistaken pronunciation.
+This can help you in life and studies including English, science, technology, literature, and more.

 Studying new words is different now than it was in the past.
-You may want to pay attention to the association with emoji, slang, acronyms, pop culture, memes, gender, sexuality and more.
+You may want to pay attention to the association with emojis, slang, acronyms, pop culture, memes, gender, sexuality, and more.
 There can be alternate meanings for some words and it’s important to make sure you’re saying what you think you are.